 Standardised Evaluation: Pre-sharing questions can ensure that all candidates are evaluated on the same criteria, promoting fairness and consistency in the hiring process.

-What are the potential drawbacks of pre-sharing job interview questionspros and cons in green and red speech bubbles
+What are the potential drawbacks of pre-sharing job interview questions

 Lack of Spontaneity: When candidates have time to prepare, it can limit their ability to demonstrate spontaneity and adaptability, which are essential qualities in many roles.